Randi is on a brief leave. This column was originally published June 2-8, 2016.

 The new rage around the country is a concept for housing, or more accurately, storing our elderly.
 Several companies are selling what they call MedCottages or Granny Pods, prefabricated guest houses — glorified hospital rooms — that can be plunked down right in a willing child’s backyard.

-According to the American Association for Retired People, there is little planning in place to deal with the explosion of super-old people coming down the pike — some 70 million by 2030.
+According to the American Association of Retired People, there is little planning in place to deal with the explosion of super-old people coming down the pike — some 70 million by 2030.

 I’m sitting at ground zero in this generational squeeze.
 My parents live on their own, with helpers, in Florida.
 My sister and I go back and forth as often as we can, which isn’t close to often enough.
 Of all the things I anticipated worrying about in my 60s, elder care never crossed my mind.
 Now it’s a daily, consuming and pressing concern.